 “Any word from your sister?”
 He asked.

-“Ah. . . no,” she said, surprised by the question.
+“Ah. . . no.” she said.
 She rarely thought of her sister, or she tried not to think of Shelby King.
 Some days it was harder than others.

 “Nope, moved back to Hillsborough.
-I saw them last weekend.
 I kept in touch during college, saw them as often as I could during spring breaks and holidays.
 Nico’s the same Nico,” she said, smiling.

 “I bet.”
 He said, smiling too, remembering she thought.
 The doorbell rang, interrupting whatever he was about to say.